-All 193 member states of the United Nations commit themselves to working on the implementation of the 2030 agenda with their 17 sustainable development goals at national, regional and international level by the year 2030.
-In Austria, with the Ministerial Council decision by the 12.
-January 2016 mandated all federal ministries for the coherent implementation of the "Agenda 2030".
+All 193 member states of the United Nations are committed to working towards the implementation of the 2030 Agenda with its 17 sustainable development goals at national, regional and international level by the year 2030.
+In Austria, with the resolution of the Council of Ministers of January 12, 2016, all federal ministries were committed to the coherent implementation of the “Agenda 2030” commissioned.

 However, recently the organization SDG Watch Austria - a civil society platform for the implementation of the UN Sustainable Development Goals with 130 member organizations - criticized the implementation of the SDGs in Austria: "Compared to most countries, Austria lacks a strategy to implement the 2030 agenda.
 There is no coordinated and long-term plan on how to achieve the goals.
 It also needs a systematic involvement of civil society and more transparency "says Annelies Vilim, managing director of AG Global Responsibility on the occasion of the publication of the Report of the Court of Auditors to Implementation of the Agenda 2030 and the UN Sustainable Development Goals in July 2018.

 For the international monitoring of the SDGs, a global indicator framework of 230 indicators was developed by the UN Inter-Agency and Expert Group on SDG Indicators (IAEG-SDGs).
 The data is published (online at https://unstats.un.org/sdgs) in a Sustainable Development Goals Report published annually by the United Nations.
 The 2018 report confirms, among other things, the reduction of maternal and infant mortality rates in Africa and found that access to electricity has doubled.
 Nevertheless, according to the report, numerous problems remain, such as youth unemployment, poor sanitary facilities in many regions or lack of health care, and thus also describe the challenges for the future.